 Subject teachers and Heads of Specialist Curriculum have responsibility for organising trips and visits.
 They will provide the initial Risk Assessment.
 The Head of School for Personalised Learning ensures that the initial Risk Assessments reflects the support required for the individual student, thereby reducing associated risks.

 a) How will I know who can help me?

 Students with an identified individual need will be known to all staff involved in their areas of learning alongside pastoral staff.
 This includes:

-- Curriculum Managers in subject areas where the young person is studying
+• Heads of Specialist Curriculum in subject areas where the young person is studying

 b) Who can I talk to about getting involved in student activities if I need extra help?

 Every subject area has activities that students are encouraged to join.
 Talking to the subject teacher or their student representative in their class would be the first step.
 If the young person requires extra help, the Learning Support Coordinator will be asked to assess the type and quantity of support required and will respond accordingly.

 If activities require specialist equipment, where appropriate, this will be provided for the young person through appropriate

 c) If I have a disability or additional need, how can I join in college activities?